 Yukino’s rushed exit finally complete, we checked out some of the surroundings, but got bored early and decided to pursue the main plot.
 Still, I’ll go over our results.
 There were doomsayers gathered in the park, waiting for the end of the world under the assumption that they’d become Idealian when it happened (they had been lifted into the sky, which probably feels like a significant omen).
 We also checked in for new weapons and armour, bankrupting ourselves yet again.
 Jun uses thrown flowers for his weapons, taking a page from Tuxedo Mask’s book while also sticking to the same weapon element (Thrown weapons) as Yukino.
 Jun soon came to serve as one of our primary demon negotiators, since there were very few demons that didn’t fall head-over-heels in love with his “Fawn” and “Horoscope” options.
 Not sure why, he just is!
 Jun also adds to the Maya pile of contradictory voice clips with his “I don’t want to fight!” followed by a smug and self-satisfied, “You got in my way!”

 Further in, we came to another room where we were suddenly confronted with another flashback to the party’s Power Rangers days.
 In fact, it’s one we’ve already seen: the one where they lock Maya in the Shrine.
 But this time, Tatsuya does the locking and Jun the protesting, and suddenly Lisa and Michel are openly talking about murdering “Big Sis,” which Tatsuya does personally with his Persona, with no involvement from the future King Leo.
-It’s clear this is some false memory that Jun has been operating on for the past ten years, now raising the question of who planted it there.
+It’s clear this is some false memory that Jun has been operating on for the past ten years (it’s far too over-the-top to be real, which is the design intent), now raising the question of who planted it there.
 Joker is being manipulated, but why and by whom?

 Since the final developer-created “film” in the theatre was set at Level 70, we weren’t willing to risk it quite yet (though we’re probably going to play it well before Level 70 after this “Level 30” experience, let me tell you!).
 Instead, we moved on with the plot.
 First things first: replacing all the items we had wasted in the extended previous dungeon, including buying a handful of expensive Balms of Life.
 We then turned in 50 sweepstakes magazines, because we were so irritated at having not won already.
 I think it’s funny how we’re willing to spend money on 50 magazines but still haven’t even spread the rumour that opens the casino, but hey, lotteries are passive and easy!
 Casinos force you to pay attention!